-- Demarcate internal customer queue locations with hazard warning tape at 2 metres intervals - Implement an internal one-way system marking floors in the aisles with arrows that will prevent people from passing each other - Clear signage at point of entry detailing new operating rules and procedures including... - Keep 2 metres apart - No passing in the aisles - Directional signage to sanitiser - Where to stand whilst waiting to collect materials.
+- Demarcate internal customer queue locations with hazard warning tape ensure social distancing - Implement an internal one-way system marking floors in the aisles with arrows that will prevent people from passing each other - Clear signage at point of entry detailing new operating rules and procedures including... - Avoiding close and/or physical contact - No passing in the aisles - Directional signage to sanitiser - Where to stand whilst waiting to collect materials.